-\textbf{Novel Concentration Bound for SA with Time-Inhomogeneous Markov Chains.} We develop a novel concentration bound for contractive Markovian stochastic approximation with time-inhomogeneous dynamics, where the transition probabilities depend on both the current iterate and an external, time-varying control sequence $\zeta_n$.
-Our concentration bound allows the mixing time of the underlying Markov chain, which depends on $(\zeta_n, x_n)$, to grow over time.
+\textbf{Concentration Bound for SA with Time-Inhomogeneous Markov Chains.} We develop a novel concentration bound for Markovian SA with time-inhomogeneous dynamics, where the transitions depend on the iterate and an external, time-varying control sequence $\zeta_n$.
+Our framework allows the mixing time to diverge and the contraction factor to approach one.
 This is essential for analyzing online Q-learning, where suboptimal actions are chosen with vanishing probability as $n \to \infty$.
-As a result, the contraction factor is allowed to approach one asymptotically.
-To handle this time-inhomogeneity, we combine novel Poisson equation techniques for controlling Markovian noise with a noise-averaging argument that yields sharp concentration bounds despite the weakening contraction.
-Beyond Q-learning, the resulting concentration inequality may be of independent interest for reinforcement learning and optimization algorithms with adaptively generated data.
+We combine novel Poisson equation techniques with a noise-averaging argument to obtain sharp concentration bounds despite the weakening contraction.
+Beyond Q-learning, the resulting concentration inequality may be of independent interest for RL and optimization algorithms.

-\subsection{Past Works}
+\subsection{Past works}

-We review related works on Q-learning, reinforcement learning and SA below, focusing on offline analyses, online regret guarantees, and finite-time analysis of SA.
-Our results are discussed in relation to each of these lines of work.
+We review related works on Q-learning, RL and SA below, focusing on sample complexity, regret guarantees, and finite-time analysis of SA.
+Our results are discussed in relation to these lines of work.

-There is a vast literature on stochastic approximation (SA) focusing on asymptotic analysis (see \cite{kushner2003stochastic, borkar_book}).
+There is a vast literature on SA focusing on asymptotic analysis (see \citep{kushner2003stochastic, borkar_book}).
 Motivated by applications in reinforcement learning and optimization, recent work has studied finite-time performance guarantees for SA.
-These results can be broadly divided into mean-square bounds and high-probability bounds.
-Representative works establishing mean-square bounds for SA, including Markovian SA and applications to RL, include \cite{srikant2019finite, chen2020finite, chen2024lyapunov, chandak_cdc}.
-Mean-square bounds are typically easier to obtain than high-probability bounds, since the latter require uniform control of the iterates rather than control in expectation.
+These results can be broadly divided into in-expectation bounds and high-probability bounds.
+Representative works establishing in-expectation bounds for SA include \citep{srikant2019finite, chen2020finite, chen2024lyapunov, chandak_cdc}.
+In-expectation bounds are typically easier to obtain than high-probability bounds, as the latter require controlling tail behavior rather than expectations.
 This work focuses on establishing high-probability guarantees.